-For a state the size of Texas, which features hundreds of miles of coastline and dozens of lakes, rivers, and reservoirs, it is only natural that it plays host to some of the nation's best aquariums.
-Texas is home to a handful of world-class aquariums plus dozens of smaller ones.
-Visiting one of these top Texas aquariums is a must-do while you're on vacation in Texas.
+With hundreds of miles of coastline and dozens of lakes, rivers, and reservoirs, it's only natural that Texas plays host to some of the nation's best aquariums.
+During a visit to the Lone Star State, you will find a handful of world-class aquariums plus dozens of smaller ones.
+Here's your guide to the top Texas aquariums the whole family can enjoy in-between dining on Tex-Mex and Dallas barbecue.

-The Children's Aquarium in Fair Park originally opened in 1936 to coincide with the Texas Centennial Celebration, and it's been a favorite Dallas attraction for families ever since.
+The Children's Aquarium in Fair Park originally opened in 1936 to coincide with the Texas Centennial Celebration.
+Ever since then, it has been a favorite Dallas attraction for families.
 A saltwater selection was added in 1964, and now the aquarium is home to more than 256 aquatic species in several zones: intertidal, near shore, shore, offshore, and stingray bay.
 And since it is located at Fair Park, where many of the area's festivals and events are staged, it's convenient for anyone attending the State Fair of Texas or other popular events held there.

 The Dallas World Aquarium opened in 1992 and is in the Historic West End District downtown.
 It houses five exhibits: Mundo Maya, Orinoco, Aquarium, South Africa, and Borneo.
 The aquarium features a tunnel that lets you walk through 20,000 gallons of water and get up-close-and-personal with hundreds of Indo-Pacific fish.
 The other exhibits include birds, animals, sea animals, and reptiles that are part of those ecosystems.